| The language we use in

 we’re unmatched by anyone else who has walked this earth, that

+we may know there is justification to our existence.
 This urge for distinctiveness touches us on two levels.
 We

 long, on the one hand, to know that our work and accomplishment